 - Add salt and black pepper to taste.
 Set aside.

-- CHICKEN: Combine sweet paprika, salt and black pepper in a small bowl.
+- Combine sweet paprika, salt and black pepper in a small bowl.
 Sprinkle or rub generously over both sides of chicken breast.

 - Heat corn oil in an ovenproof skillet or saute pan over medium-high heat.